Henok-Enyew/rick-and-morty-app/README.md

 - Fetch and display a list of characters from the Rick and Morty universe
 - View detailed information about each character, including their name, status, species, gender, and image
 - Pagination support to load more characters as the user scrolls
+- Filter by gender and status of characters making it able to show alive and dead characters and also male and female ones

 ## Prerequisites